markvenbrux/DotNetStandardConsole/Readme.md

 It uses the official .NET 6 SDK image from Microsoft for running under Linux.
 The library contains localized text resources and demonstrates access to these resources for several languages.

+Next to text resource handling, binary resource loading is also demonstrated.
+The ResourceFactory class supports loading resources from any assembly that has embedded resources.
+This is locale independent and does not use the ResourceDictionary type.
+The assemblies must first be registered with the ResourceFactory class.

 For testing and debugging under Windows simply open DotNetStandardConsole.sln.

 Checking "Use the WSL 2 based engine" in Docker Desktop will make sure that the project runs under Linux.